Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular store-bought foods.

 Why Make Your Own?

-In addition, when you make your own, you have much more freedom when it comes to how you make it (you can use some cream or low-fat milk or make it with lactose-free milk if you please) and you also have lots of room for experimenting with different variations.
+In addition, when you make your own, you have much more freedom when it comes to how you make it (you can use some cream or low-fat milk or make it with lactose-free milk if you please).
+This flexibility makes it easier for those with dietary restrictions to enjoy yogurt as well.
+Apart from this, when you make something yourself, you have lots of room for experimenting with different variations.

 Here are some other reasons that may convince you to make your own yogurt:

-- The base recipe has literally just two ingredients
+- The base recipe has just two ingredients

 - It requires less effort to make it than the effort required to go to the store